 Boba Boba/Hot Hot Hut is located at 1972 Saint-Catherine Street West.

-WESTMOUNT — Chef Émilie Rizzetto, previously of l’Auberge Saint-Gabriel and semi-finalist on the 2012 edition of culinary competition series Les Chefs!, is at the helm of Montreal’s latest chicken-focused pop-up.
-At Westmount BBQ, which takes over the space of now-closed Greek restaurant Estiatorio Kavos, the chicken is roasted and fried, and is joined on the menu by ribs, cajun-spiced cod, and an array of pizzas devised by chef and local media personality Danny St-Pierre.
+WESTMOUNT — Chef Émilie Rizzetto, previously of l’Auberge Saint-Gabriel and semi-finalist on the 2012 edition of the culinary competition series Les Chefs!, is at the helm of Montreal’s latest chicken-focused pop-up.
+At Westmount BBQ, which takes over the space of now-closed Greek restaurant Estiatorio Kavos, the chicken is roasted and fried and joined on the menu by ribs, cajun-spiced cod, and an array of pizzas devised by chef and local media personality Danny St-Pierre.
 In addition to pepperoni, cheese, and vegetarian pies, there’s a “delicatessen” one piled with smoked meat and a cheesy, oniony one modelled on the French onion soup.
-The pop-up opened on January 22, for what NightLife says will be a six-month stint.
+The pop-up opened on January 22 for what NightLife says will be a six-month stint.

 Westmount BBQ is open for takeout and delivery at 4922 Sherbrooke West.

 SAINT-HENRI — Joining Bucky Rooster’s and Les Crazy Chickens on Notre-Dame is yet another chicken purveyor going by the sporty name of Le G.O.A.T.
 Grill (its logo also shows a chicken mid-air before what looks like a slam dunk and wearing Michael Jordan’s iconic number 23).
 Unlike the battered varieties at the spots mentioned above, Le G.O.A.T.
 Grill opts for a Portuguese-style charcoal-grilled bird.
 Service starts rolling today.

 Le G.O.A.T.
 Grill opens today at 4376 Notre-Dame Street West.